Topological sheaves and spaces of distributions in the global case

 \begin{remark} From the local triviality of $\pbarOq(n\Delta)$ we see that the sheaves $\calF(n\Delta)$ are locally homeomorphic to $\calF$, in particular if $\calF$ is a \QCC sheaf, they are also \QCC sheaves.
 Moreover local triviality implies that the natural map

 is an isomorphism of sheaves.
 Finally notice that by remark \ref{oss:continuitamorfismimodulitopologici} every morphism from $\pbarOq(n\Delta)$ to $\calF$ is continuous.
 Hence we have

 In particular $\calF(n\Delta)$ it is defined as a subsheaf of the RHS sheaf by the continuous equation imposing $\pbarOq$-linearity.
-In particular it is a closed subsheaf, and the topology coincide with the subsheaf topology induced by the righthandside. \end{remark}
+In particular it is a closed subsheaf, and the topology coincide with the subsheaf topology induced by the right hand side. \end{remark}